Tom Wilson (ice hockey): 2019–present: Recent seasons

 Wilson opened the 2024–25 season scoring at least one goal in the first four games of a season with a goal each in game against the New Jersey Devils, Vegas Golden Knights and Dallas Stars along with a two-goal performance against the New Jersey Devils, becoming the fourth player in Capitals history (besides Alexander Ovechkin in 2013–14, Mike Gartner in 1987–88 and Dennis Maruk in 1979–80), to record at least one goal in the first four games of a season.
-On October 31, Wilson recorded his first career Gordie Howe hat trick in a 6–3 win over the Montreal Canadiens as he recorded a goal on Canadiens' goaltender Cayden Primeau, an assist on a goal by Connor McMichael and got into a fight with Canadiens' forward Josh Anderson.
+Wilson recorded the first two Gordie Howe hat tricks of his NHL career during the campaign.
+The first was on October 31, 2024, in a 6–3 win over the Montreal Canadiens as he recorded a goal on Canadiens' goaltender Cayden Primeau, an assist on a goal by Connor McMichael, and got into a fight with Canadiens' forward Josh Anderson.
+The second was in a 5-4 home shootout victory over the Ottawa Senators on March 3, 2025, when he fought Brady Tkachuk in the first period, scored on a power play in the second, and assisted on a Martin Fehérváry goal in the third.
 On March 18, 2025, Wilson recorded his 30th goal of the season in a 4–1 win over the Detroit Red Wings, marking the first time in his career to hit the mark.
 On April 6, Wilson had the primary assist on Alexander Ovechkin's 895th career regular season goal, which broke Wayne Gretzky's all-time goal-scoring record.

+On November 30, 2025, with two goals versus the New York Islanders, Wilson moved to 8th place in all-time Capitals scoring with 194 goals.
+After being named to the Canada men's national ice hockey team for the 2026 Winter Olympics, he achieved his third career Gordie Howe hat trick in a 6-3 home triumph over the New York Rangers on December 31, 2025.
+He scored in each of the second and third periods, fought Sam Carrick 100 seconds after his first tally, and assisted on the last goal of the game by Justin Sourdif.